Zakelj Diary

 During this past year, our deepest wishes have come true: we found a new homeland and we became members of a family where we can live without fear of persecution, torture or forceful death.
 We didn't come here to get rich but to find work to take care of ourselves and to be nobody's burden.

-sponsors.
+I'm worried about the relationship between our sponsors.
 They sometimes do not get along well with each other.

 Could I do something to bring them